 With the help of an attorney, you can draft a trust that reflects your express wishes about when the income and principal will be available to the grandchild, and even how the funds will be spent.
 Transferring funds into such a trust offers the following benefits:

-- You can reduce the size of your estate by transferring up to $15,000 (in 2020) into each trust you create for each grandchild.
+- You can reduce the size of your estate by transferring up to $15,000 (in 2020 and 2021) into each trust you create for each grandchild.
 No gift taxes will be due in connection with the transfers.

 - Although the trust owns the assets, you control them as trustee and can decide what type of investments to make.

 - Income earned by the trust from amounts that you've deposited will not be taxed to you; the trust pays the taxes.